ODATANO/ODATANO/docs/concepts & architecture/INDEXING.md

 ODATANO uses a **Lazy On-Demand Indexing** model for Cardano blockchain data.

-This means two things:
+This means:

-1. Data is indexed _only when it is first requested_, not pre-synchronized.
+1. **Data is indexed only when first requested**, not pre-synchronized.
-2. Temporal entities remain valid for the duration defined by the `INDEX_TTL_MS` environment variable (default: 60000ms = 1 minute).
+2. **Temporal entities** (Addresses, Accounts, NetworkInformation) and their sub-entities (AddressAssets, AddressUTxOs) remain valid for the duration defined by the `INDEX_TTL_MS` environment variable (default: 60000ms = 1 minute).
+3. **Non-temporal/immutable data** (Transactions, Blocks, Epochs) are stored without temporal fields and remain accessible directly from the database after being indexed once.

 When a client (e.g., SAP system, UI5 app, ABAP logic, or any OData consumer) queries an address, transaction, or UTxO data for the first time, ODATANO: